1,000+ Opportunities

 Use this space to tell us anything else you would like us to know.
 [1,500 characters]

-Based on current listing details, eligibility includes: Organizations with EIN/Tax ID registered with IRS Tax Exempt Organization Search Tool, including 501(c)(3) nonprofits, schools, and government entities.
+According to the current listing, eligibility includes: Organizations with EIN/Tax ID registered with IRS Tax Exempt Organization Search Tool, including 501(c)(3) nonprofits, schools, and government entities.
 First-time applicants should contact foundation before applying.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.